 Visitors to the Inpatient Unit must wear a face mask

-We are continuing to ask all visitors to the Inpatient Unit to wear their own face mask, which they should bring with them and put on, either before entering, or while in reception and before entering the IPU corridor.
+We are continuing to ask all visitors to the Inpatient Unit to wear a surgical face mask which will be provided by the hospice.
+The mask must be worn before entering the IPU corridor.

 The mask should be kept on in the patient’s room unless the patient or visitor have difficulties with communication.
-If you do take off your mask due to communication difficulties, then it should be put on again when re-entering the IPU corridor and leaving the building.
+If you do take off your mask due to communication difficulties, then it should be put on again when a member of staff or volunteer enters the room, when you re-enter the IPU corridor and on your way out of the building.

-We would ask that you liaise within your family and friends to make sure there is only one adult visitor at any one time.
+We would ask that you liaise within your family and friends to make sure there is only two adult visitors at any one time.
 Any more than that number will not be admitted, and we would not like to disappoint you when you arrive.

 For more information on how Ashgate Hospicecare services have changed in response to the COVID-19 crisis in respect of end of life patient flow, complex palliative care needs and wider community and bereavement support, please click here.